 The primary objective of the Office of Financial Aid is to assist students and their families in meeting basic educational costs.
 The Office of Financial Aid's goal is to provide financial assistance to eligible students by utilizing all federal, state, community, and on-campus resources for those who qualify.
 We strive to provide comprehensive information about all financial aid programs and to deliver student financial assistance in a timely and efficient manner.
 DigiPen administers all financial aid programs in accordance with established federal, state, and institutional regulations and policies.
-Please contact the Office of Financial Aid or visit digipen.edu for the most up-to-date eligibility criteria and award amounts for the aid programs outlined below.
+Please contact the Office of Financial Aid or visit digipen.edu/financial-aid for the most up-to-date information on the policies and programs detailed below.